 - An avocado can weight from 8 ounces to 3 pounds depending upon the variety.

 - Almost 50 million pounds of avocados are consumed on Super Bowl Sunday in the U.S. Holy guacamole!

 - Avocado pits yield a milky fluid that turns red when exposed to air.
 The Spanish conquistadors used this ink in documents that are preserved until now.

 - A postman, Rudolph Hass, patented the Hass avocado tree in 1935.
 The first Hass avocado tree is still producing to this day.

 - Avocado became known as the ‘alligator pear’ because of its alligator-type skin texture and pear shape.

-- Mexico produces the most avocados, California the second most.
+- Mexico produces the most avocados, California the second highest producer in the world.